sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-footer/index.md

 convention in footers.
 Slogan is a one liner describing the essence of your marketplace.

-**Write “The largest online marketplace for sauna rentals.”**
+**Write “The largest online marketplace for bike rentals.”**

 ### 2. Social media links

 We want to link to our awesome social media profile.
-Let's start by removing all Biketribe's social media links.
+Let's start by removing all the existing social media links.
 Then, add a social media link by clicking **“+ Add a new social media link”** : Select Facebook as a platform from the dropdown menu Add this url as the Link URL: https://facebook.com/sharetribe